Suchindram

-Suchindram is a panchayat town in Kanyakumari district in the Indian state of Tamil Nadu with Indian postal code as 629704.
+Suchindram is a panchayat town in the Kanyakumari district in the Indian state of Tamil Nadu with the Indian postal code 629704.
 It is an important pilgrim centre and the site of the famous Thanumalayan Temple.
-There is an Anjaneya, (or Hanuman), statue which stands at 22 feet (6.7 m) and is carved of a single granite block.
+There is an Anjaneya (or Hanuman) statue that stands at 22 feet (6.7 m) and is carved from a single granite block.

 Geography

 Suchindram is located at Kanyakumari District.
 It has an average elevation of 19 metres (62 feet).